 Use the CLOCK submenu to enter the current date and time.
-Refer to Figure 13 on page 87.
-To program the CLOCK submenu, press [F1] at the Global PROGRAM prompt and complete the following steps:
+While following the programming instructions, refer to the menu map in Figure 13 on page 97.

+1. To enter the CLOCK submenu, press [F1] at the Global PROGRAM prompt.